 As required by NCLB and Rule 15, districts must annually assess the English language proficiency of all limited-English proficient students.
+Beginning in SY 2015-2016, the test provided by the Nebraska Department of Education to test English language proficiency will be the English Language Proficiency Assessment for the 21st Century (ELPA21.)
+This test replaces the ELDA.

-The test provided by the Nebraska Department of Education to test English language proficiency is the ELDA.
-Developed by a consortium of states, the test, given in the spring, and is administered through the services of Measurement, Inc. All students designated as Limited English Proficient (LEP) on NSSRS, must participate in ELDA testing.
-The ELDA 2015 testing window is February 9-March 20, 2015.
+All students designated as Limited English Proficient (LEP) on NSSRS, must participate in ELPA21 testing.
+Developed by a consortium of states, the test is given in the spring, and is administered through the services of Questar Assessment, Inc. All students designated as Limited English Proficient (LEP) on NSSRS, must participate in ELPA21 testing.
+The ELPA21 2016 testing window is February 8- March 18, 2016.